 Approach lenders before you start looking for a renovation as arranging finance can take weeks.
-Having funding in place, subject to valuation of the property, will mean that you can act quickly when you find the right opportunity.
+Having funding such as a renovation mortgage in place, subject to valuation of the property, will mean that you can act quickly when you find the right opportunity.

 2. Shop around

 Approach several lenders to find the one that offers the best deal.
 This will be:

 - the lender that accepts your income status and offers generous multiples

 - the lender that will advance the highest percentage of the market value of the property as it stands.

 Take into account arrangement fees, the interest rate compared to the rest of the market and early repayment penalties.

 Take out as much funding as is available to purchase the property and keep your own funds for the renovation work.
 This is more cost-effective than using stage payments which usually incur a revaluation fee and take time to arrange.

 4. Use credit facilities

 Extend free credit by taking out trade accounts, and arranging payment in arrears.
 BuildStore customers can apply for a free TradeCard that gives them £15,000 credit for materials.